jaredly/j3/Roadmap.md

 # NExt ups

+- [x] refactor the server to get ready for sqlite

 - [ ] make adding a new document work
 - [ ] make /committing/ possible
 - [ ] showww the module tree